jfBiswajit/ToDoList/README.md

 # ToDoList

-ToDoList is an application to keep track of your daily task.
+ToDoList is an application to keep track of your daily task

 ## Features